AndreiPopa21/Kitesurfing-Android-App/README.md

 Kitesurfing App for Android
 ===========================
+> An app for visualizing different spot locations for kitesurfing all around the world.
+The app was requested as part of a job interview assignment and uses a custom API in the background in order to perform its API calls.

 The app implements succesfully the following features:
 * Has **LIST**, **FILTER** and **DETAIL** activities
-* Handles network-calls to different API endpoints
+* Handles network-calls to different **API endpoints**
 * **Handles network-call errors** and converts JSON files accordingly
 * Activities handle screen rotations and **configuration changes** and **preserve information between states**
 * Layout is **scalable and adaptable** to different screen sizes and densities